×

 Afterwards, we will descend into Pisaq market, the most traditional handicraft market.
 You will have the opportunity to try some of the local delicacies during our lunch break.
 After lunch, we will drive through the Sacred Valley to Ollantaytambo, an Incan checkpoint, where they protected Machu Picchu against any enemies.
 This is the best example of an intact Inca village, with its waterways running through the quaint streets of the town.
 Your tour guide will set you up in your hotel before you have a chance to explore, relax and enjoy dinner.

-Accommodations: Sol Natura or Tunupa (or similar)
+Accommodations: Sol Natura (or similar) *3 stars

 Meals: Breakfast Only